sendgrid/docs/source/User_Guide/Settings/teammates.md

 _To invite a Teammate to your account:_

 1. Navigate to **Settings**, and click on **Teammates** in the sidebar.
 <br>This is where you can see the list of all of your current teammates with their details: username, email address, first name, and last name.
-By clicking the action menu under **Actions** you can either delete or edit that.
 2. To add a new Teammate, click **Add Teammate**.
 3. Enter the Teammate's email address and then select their permission level.
-<br>Depending on the permission level, you may need to do some additional permission [configuration](#-Configuring-permissions)
+<br>Depending on the selected permission level, you may need to do some additional permission [configuration](#-Configuring-permissions)
 4. Click **Invite**.
 <br>If you have already sent a teammate invitation, you will see a list titled **Pending Invites**.
 This list contains the email address of the invitee and the invitation expiration date.